tsudalab/bVAE-IM/README.md

-# Automatic molecule design by optimizing the data-driven binary latent space via a GPU-based Ising machine
+# Chemical Design with GPU-based Ising Machine

 We build a molecular generation pipeline based on sampling in high dimensional discrete latent spaces via an GPU-based Ising machine.